probnum2026/probnum2026.github.io/schedule.md

 ## **Conference Dinner**

 The conference dinner will take the form of a cruise on lake Saimaa on the [m/s Camilla](https://karelialines.fi/in-english/) on the evening of 10th September.
+You must register for the dinner in advance.

 ---